CalvinChan1/TicTacToe/README.md

 #### Arguments to `window.snowplow()` for starting a tracker:

-1. "newTracker" tells snowplow you'll be creating a new tracker
+1. "newTracker" tells Snowplow you'll be creating a new tracker
 2. "cf" is the name of the tracker
 3. `{{ SNOWPLOW_COLLECTOR_ENDPOINT }}` is an environment variable specified in `stack.sh`, so if you'd can point the tracker to a different collector based on that.
 * Endpoint URIs: